 Once these lists are received, the auditor can begin selecting documents for review.
-Each auditor's strategy for documentation review during the onsite portion of the audit may vary
+Each auditor's strategy for documentation review during the onsite portion of the audit may vary slightly; however, the purpose of this section is to guide auditors in reviewing an adequate sample of documents.

 Where there is a collection of records to review-such as staff, contractor, and volunteer training records; background check records; supervisory rounds logs; risk screening and intake processing records; inmate education records; medical files; and investigative files-auditors must review a representative sample of each type of record.
 It is important to remember that many types of records will require auditors to follow the document trail to determine whether or not the facility followed the required protocol in the PREA Standards; thus the number of records reviewed will vary by facility.
 For example, each inmate should have a screening record in his or her file.
 In cases where the screening record indicates that the inmate disclosed prior victimization, the auditor must follow that inmate's records to determine, for example, whether the facility provided the appropriate medical and/or mental health follow-up required under Standard 115.81(a)/115.381(a) and provided appropriate housing and programming assignments pursuant to Standard 115.42/115.242/115.342.
-To facilitate this review process, auditors are encouraged to use the File Review Template, which is available on the Auditor Portal.
+To facilitate this review process, auditors are encouraged to use the File Review Template, which is available on the PRC Training and Resource Portal.